Professional carpet cleaning tips

-Uriel Schwartz, CEO of Fresh & Clean shares his carpet cleaning tips.
-Israel has unique weather conditions that can affect the state your carpets and upholstery; strong sun in the summer, humidity and lots of dust during a sharav/hamsin.
+Israel has unique weather conditions that can affect the state of your carpets and upholstery; strong sun in the summer, humidity and lots of dust during a sharav/hamsin.
 If not treated properly leather furniture, for example, can dry out and crack.
-If you have a pet, doggie and kitty odors can penetrate your rugs and furniture and red wine spills in the middle of your Pesach seder are frustrating to deal with.
+If you have a pet, doggie and kitty odors can penetrate your rugs and furniture and red wine spills in the middle of your family gathering are frustrating to deal with.

 We have been in the carpet and upholstery cleaning business for more than 10 years and we have seen it all; blood and food stains, chewing gum, household grime, paint and even grouting.